 What is Abuse?

-A child is sexually abused when another person who is more sexually mature involves the child in any activity which the other person expects to lead to their sexual arousal or gratification.
-It is not just intercourse or touching but includes non touching activities which are sexually stimulating to the abuser.
+A child or young person is sexually abused when another person involves the child or young person in any activity which the other person expects to lead to their sexual arousal or gratification.
+It is not just touching but includes non touching activities:

 Sexual Abuse Is Not New